 Projects that were not able to be implemented within the priority time frame (completion by 2022), were folded into each partner’s capital project planning.
 The Minneapolis Park and Recreation Board’s East of the River Park Master Plan includes many of these concepts.
 The City of Minneapolis and MWMO are considering the opportunities as part of their planning processes.

 Green infrastructure at the Columbia Golf Course and Park will protect water quality, reduce flooding, and improve habitat.

 A pilot project in Northeast Minneapolis installed tree trenches in boulevards to capture and treat stormwater runoff directly from the street.

 A stormwater pretreatment unit helps ensure the long-term functionality of green infrastructure at the Columbia Golf Course and Columbia Park.

 Other Ongoing Work

-To inform the next phase of project planning, in the southern portion of the 1NE Watershed, the area was outfitted with piezometers (to track groundwater levels) and staff gauges (to track pond elevations) in 2018.
-MWMO and MPRB staff will continue to monitor groundwater and surface water elevations within the golf course, in addition to the monitoring that MWMO was already doing in the area, through at least 2019.
-Phase II of the 1NE Watershed project planning is anticipated to start in 2020 or 2021.
+To inform the next phase of project planning for the southern portion of the 1NE Watershed (Phase 2), the area was outfitted in 2018 with piezometers to track groundwater levels and staff gauges to track pond elevations.
+MWMO and MPRB staff continue to monitor groundwater and surface water elevations within the golf course, in addition to the monitoring that MWMO was already doing in the area.

 Golf course upgrades meant to reduce pollution in Mississippi